Thermopneumatic Pixels: Fast, Localized, Robust, Low-Voltage Touch Feedback

-Here, we present millimeter-scale thermopneumatic pixels (TPPs); haptic actuators implemented in mechanically flexible modules that can be used for wearable and surface-based haptics.
 Each TPP consists of a sealed cavity containing a suspended resistive wire that is electrically heated using low-voltage drive signals ($\sim$10~V).
 Due to its low thermal inertia, the wire rapidly heats, transferring energy to the encapsulated gas, which produces a transient increase in pressure that deflects an elastic membrane and generates out-of-plane force and displacement.
 This mechanism enables forces exceeding 1~N and displacements approaching 1~mm with response times on the order of 5--100~ms, satisfying key requirements for high-fidelity tactile stimulation.
-The simple, layer-based construction and use of inexpensive, readily available materials facilitate rapid fabrication and scalable integration into spatially distributed systems.
 We further present driving electronics capable of operating multiple modules concurrently, illustrating the modularity and ease of deployment of the system.
 Finally, we characterize the mechanical, dynamic, and thermal behavior of the TPPs and report perceptual results demonstrating robust, perceivable tactile feedback across a broad range of drive conditions.